CKAbundant/Project/GDN/README.md

 You can change running parameters in the run.sh or wrapper.py

 # Others
-Each column of SWaT and European Credit Fraud Dataset are saved a numpy file.
-Run `npy2csv.ipynb` under `preprocess` folder to re-create the original dataset in csv format prior to further data processing to generate the required train.csv, test.csv and list.txt
+* Each column of SWaT and European Credit Fraud Dataset are saved a numpy file.
+* Run `npy2csv.ipynb` under `preprocess` folder to re-create the original dataset in csv format.
+* Run `process_credit.ipynb` and `process_swat.py` to generate the required train.csv, test.csv and list.txt for credit dataset and swat dataset respectively.

 # Citation